-He subsequently establishes the “fact” that governments’ size has been decreasing since WWII and that people have been in charge of more and more aspects of their lives.
+He subsequently explains that governments’ size has been decreasing since WWII and that people have been in charge of more and more aspects of their lives.

 This has led to countless problems, among which exclusion, social-economic inequality, environmental disaster, and pretty much everything else.

 As a result, people started losing faith in governmental institutions that have not been doing a great job due to a lack of power.

 Under the leadership of governments, he believes the lives of citizens would improve.